MUResearchBoost/MUResearchBoost.github.io/README.md

-## Welcome to the MU Research Boost project
+## Welcome to the MU Research Boost project :smile:

 ---